cjdoris/pAdicGaloisGroup/README.md

   ]

 SUBGROUP_CHOICE
+= SUBGROUP_TRANCHE        Consider each group in each tranche in turn (equivalent to the Null priority)
+| [ SUBGROUP_TRANCHE      Consider each tranche in turn, and consider the groups ordered by...
+  , SUBGROUP_PRIORITY       ... this.
+  ]

+SUBGROUP_TRANCHE
 = "All"                   Consider all subgroups
-  [ SUBGROUP_PRIORITY       How we select among these ]
 | "Index"                 Consider subgroups by index
-  [ SUBGROUP_PRIORITY         How we select among these , If: EXPRESSION            A filter on the indices to use, with free variable "idx" , Sort: EXPRESSION          Sort indices by this expression in "idx" ]
+  [ If: EXPRESSION            A filter on the indices to use, with free variable "idx" , Sort: EXPRESSION          Sort indices by this expression in "idx" ]
 | "OrbitIndex"            Consider subgroups by orbit index and index
-  [ SUBGROUP_PRIORITY         How we select among these , If: EXPRESSION            A filter on the indices to use, with free variables "idx", "oidx", "ridx" , Sort: EXPRESSION          Sort by this expression in "idx", "oidx", "ridx" ]
+  [ If: EXPRESSION            A filter on the indices to use, with free variables "idx", "oidx", "ridx" , Sort: EXPRESSION          Sort by this expression in "idx", "oidx", "ridx" ]